 378 Apprenticeship in Archival Skills for Medieval and Renaissance Studies.
 (4)

 A three- to four-week intensive experience in research techniques.
 The goal is to allow undergraduates the opportunity to learn how to conduct research at a major depository of documents or art historical material dealing with the Middle Ages and the Renaissance.
 (Offered at Hill Museum and Manuscript Library.)

 381 Readings Seminar.
 (4)

 Designed for History Majors, course focus is on the critical reading, analysis and discussion of classic, current and compelling historical writing.
 Topics will vary and course may be repeated for credit with permission of Department Chair.
-Prerequisite: 200 or permission of Department Chair.
+Prerequisite: HI 200.
 Every semester.

 389 Historiography for Social Science Majors.
 (4)